hackerb9/mkpass/README.md

 * Easily installable in Debian using `apt install xkcdpass`
 * Uses a much too large dictionary
 * Defaults to six words instead of four.

+# TO DO

+* Remove reliance on external dictionaries.
+Just include the wordlist in this shell script.

+* Add options to allow different strength passwords.

+* If I find a wordlist that has the words listed in frequency order instead of alphabetical, then I can let people choose how strong of a password they want.
+(Could select in terms of bits, years, or just "easy", "medium", "hard").